CS540-22/projectPitches/TORIS.md

 Addi Malviya thakur,
 Maria Mahbub (NLP, Python)

-Still need a person for the web application and interface (full stack).
+Still need a person for the web application, interface and/or tool development (full stack).
 If you are interested, please contact me at amalviya@vols.utk.edu